kunjgit/GameZone/Games/Mastermind_Mania/README.md

 ## **How to play? 🕹️**
 The calculations will be based on Addition, Subtraction, Multiplication, and Division.
-There is a sum on the screen and some options(MCQ`s), solve the sum and choose the correct option. if the choosen ansswer is correct you will earn a point aor you lose.
+There is a sum on the screen and some options(MCQ`s), solve the sum and choose the correct option. if the choosen ansswer is correct you will earn a point or you lose.
 -
 -